freemagee/nm-astro/src/pages/posts/apache-virtual-host-redirection-with-ssl.md

 So I thought I would challenge myself a bit and make the jump to Digital Ocean and take more control of my own server.
 I wanted to be able to make any sites I run use SSL via [Let's Encrypt](https://letsencrypt.org/).
 This was not possible with my old host, as they had a more traditional "buy a certificate" business model and I could not administer the server to install Certbot.

 After setting this new server up and getting **neilmagee.com** served on port 80, I used Let's Encrypt to generate some certs for the `www` and `non-www` versions of the sites (_Why?
 See [notes](#notes) at end of article_).
 This worked well, and I could now access https://neilmagee.com and https://www.neilmagee.com.
-My goal was to redirect all traffic (http{s} and www) to my canonical domain, https://neilmagee.com.
+My goal was to redirect all traffic (http/s and www) to my canonical domain, https://neilmagee.com.

 <!--more-->